ddml: Double/debiased machine learning in Stata: Applications

 \end{stlog}

-We can use the \stopt{spec}{string} option to select among the listed specifications. {\it string} is either the specification number, \texttt{ss} to get the short-stacking specification or \texttt{mse} for the specification corresponding to the minimal MSPE.
+We can use the \stopt{spec}{string} option to select among the listed specifications. {\it string} is either the specification number, \texttt{ss}, \texttt{st} or \texttt{ps}, to get the short-stacking, standard stacking or pooled stacking specification, respectively, or \texttt{mse} for the specification corresponding to the minimal MSPE.
 In the example above, \texttt{spec(1)} reports in full the specification using \texttt{regress} for estimating both $E[Y\vert \bm{X}]$ and $E[D\vert \bm{X}]$.
-The \stopt{spec}{string} option can be provided either in combinations with \texttt{allcombos}, or after estimation in combination with the {\tt replay} option, for example:
+The \stopt{spec}{string} option can be provided either in combination with \texttt{allcombos}, or after estimation in combination with the {\tt replay} option, for example: